 Under the Freedom of Information Act 2000, anyone is able to make a request to a public authority for information.
 The University of Lincoln, as a public authority as defined by the Act, is obliged to provide information either through its publication scheme or in response to requests made under the general right of access.

 The publication scheme either indicates that information is available on the website or provides contact details for the relevant department.
 Staff should be aware that where the publication scheme indicates that information is held and is accessible, any request for information received should be responded to within five working days.

 Right of Access

-Requests for information that is not included in the publication scheme and is not normally provided as part of routine business should be managed in accordance with the right of access.
-Requests for information should be made in writing to:
+Requests for information that is not included in the publication scheme, and is not normally provided as part of routine business, should be managed in accordance with the Right of Access.

 University of Lincoln